elastic/endpoint-package/PACKAGE.md

 xpack.ingestManager.fleet.enabled: true
 ```

 The Ingest Manager will now use your locally running package registry for retrieving a package.
+The Ingest Manager
+within Kibana does some caching after it has downloaded a package, so if you are not seeing your changes you might
+need to restart Kibana and Elasticsearch.

 ## Updating the Endpoint Package Mapping